Penny Lancaster: Loose Women

 On 15 September 2014, Lancaster was billed as an occasional panellist on the lunchtime TV chat show Loose Women.
 She made four subsequent appearances during her first series.
 Through series 20 and 21 Lancaster started appearing on the show more regularly, usually twice per month.
 However, from series 22, Lancaster returned to appearing much more infrequently, making a total of six appearances.
 This was followed by a further ten appearances in series 23 and four in series 24.
 In series 25, she appeared more frequently and was a regular panellist.
-In the current series, she has not yet appeared as a panellist but has appeared as a guest.
+After taking a break from Loose she recently returned in 2025.
 She has not officially left the show.

 Other television work

 In January 2018, Lancaster participated in And They're Off! in aid of Sport Relief.

 In January 2019, she appeared in an episode of Celebrity Catchphrase.
 In February 2019, she appeared in Famous and Fighting Crime alongside fellow celebrities Jamie Laing, Katie Piper, Sandi Bogle and Marcus Brigstocke on Channel 4.
 In 2021, Lancaster was a competitor on BBC's Celebrity MasterChef.
 She made it as far as her quarter final, losing out to Melanie Sykes and Megan McKenna.
+In 2024, Lancaster's husband, Rod Stewart, accused MasterChef host Gregg Wallace of humiliating Lancaster when she appeared on the show and arranging for the incidents when this happened to be "cut" from the aired programme.
+The accusation was made in the context of a BBC announcement of an enquiry into allegations against Wallace of sexual harassment of women on the MasterChef set.

+In June 2024, she appeared on Michael McIntyre's The Wheel.

 Police work

 In 2020, after appearing on Channel 4's Famous and Fighting Crime, Lancaster joined the City of London Police as a volunteer special constable.
 In April 2021, she completed her training to become a special police constable and is now fully qualified.
-She was on policing duties during the Queen’s funeral.
+She was on policing duties during the Queen’s funeral and the coronation of King Charles III.

 Personal life

 In 1999, Lancaster met singer Rod Stewart when he agreed to let her take photos of him on tour.
 A romance soon developed and they began a seven-year courtship.
-Lancaster gave birth to their first child, Alastair Wallace Stewart, on 27 November 2005.
+Lancaster gave birth to their first child on 27 November 2005.
 Lancaster and Stewart married on 16 June 2007 at La Cervara near Portofino, Italy.
-On 17 February 2011, it was announced that Lancaster had given birth to their second child (Stewart's eighth), Aiden Patrick Stewart.
+On 17 February 2011, it was announced that Lancaster had given birth to their second child (Stewart's eighth) on 16 February.
+She lives in Sheering, Essex.

-Lancaster is an ambassador for Penny for London, a charity helping young people escape poverty, supported by Northern & Shell, the parent company of the Daily Express, Goldman Sachs, Barclaycard and VISA.
+Lancaster is an ambassador for Penny for London, a charity helping young people escape poverty, supported by Northern & Shell, the former parent company of the Daily Express, Goldman Sachs, Barclaycard and VISA.
 She is also a vice-president of the Royal National Institute of Blind People.
+She is also Patron of the UK Care Of Police Survivors charity.

 At the age of 46, Lancaster was diagnosed with dyslexia.